Some Fock spaces with depth two action: Examples

+with the standard inner product.
+A necessary condition for the vacuum state to be tracial is that $\psi$ is a multiple of $\phi$.
+For $\psi \neq \phi$ and $\Lambda = 0$, the vacuum state is not tracial.
+In \cite{Ans-Mashburn-Centered}, we investigate a choice of $\Lambda$ which does lead to a tracial vacuum state. \end{Example}

 \begin{Example} Let $\gamma = 0$ and $\Lambda(f \otimes g) = f g$.
-For any $(\mc{B}, \phi)$, the corresponding algebra of operators on a Fock space is the free (compound) Poisson algebra, a particular case of the constructions in the Appendix of \cite{AnsQLevy} (for $q = 0$) or Proposition~23 in \cite{Ans-Wick-products} (for the scalar case).
-See also \cite{GloSchurSpe}. \end{Example}
+For any $(\mc{B}, \phi)$, the corresponding algebra of operators on the Fock space is the free (compound) Poisson algebra, a particular case of the constructions in the Appendix of \cite{AnsQLevy} (for $q = 0$) or Proposition~23 in \cite{Ans-Wick-products} (for the scalar case).
+See also \cite{GloSchurSpe}.
+In particular, for $f \in \mc{B}^{sa}$, $X(f)$ has a centered free compound Poisson distribution, and a centered free Poisson distribution if $f$ is a projection.
+Moreover, if $f \cdot g = g \cdot f = 0$ then $X(f)$ and $X(g)$ are free. \end{Example}

-The following theorem states that in the tracial case, the algebra for $\gamma = 0$ can always be brought into the form of the preceding example.
-Note that the initial algebra structure of $\mc{B}$ plays no part in this result.
+We finish the paper with two structure results under the assumption that the vacuum state is tracial.